The Man Who Came to Dinner

 The Man Who Came to Dinner is a comedy play by George S. Kaufman and Moss Hart.
 It debuted on October 16, 1939, at the Music Box Theatre in New York City, where it ran until 1941, closing after 739 performances.
 It then enjoyed a number of New York and London revivals.
 The first London production was staged at The Savoy Theatre starring Robert Morley and Coral Browne.
 In 1990, Browne stated in a televised biographical interview, broadcast on UK Channel 4 (entitled Caviar to the General), that she bought the rights to the play, borrowing money from her dentist to do so.
-When she died, her will revealed that she had received royalties for all future productions and adaptations.
+When she died, her will revealed that she had received royalties for all later productions and adaptations of the play.

 Synopsis

 The play is set in the small town of Mesalia, Ohio in the weeks leading to Christmas in the late 1930s.
 The famously outlandish New York City radio wit Sheridan Whiteside ('Sherry' to his friends) is invited to dine at the house of the well-to-do factory owner Ernest W. Stanley and his family.
 But before Whiteside can enter the house, he slips on a patch of ice outside the Stanleys' front door and injures his hip.
 Confined to the Stanleys' home, Whiteside is looked after by several professionals: Dr. Bradley, the absent-minded town physician, Miss Preen, his frantic nurse, and Maggie Cutler, his faithful secretary.

 Confined to the house for a month, Whiteside drives his hosts mad by viciously insulting them, monopolizing their house and staff, running up large phone bills, and receiving many bizarre guests, including paroled convicts, and the eccentric Professor Metz, who brings him a glass-encased cockroach colony.
 Although he earns the intense dislike of Mr. Stanley, Whiteside manages to befriend his adult children, June and Richard, as well as his wildly eccentric older sister, Harriet Stanley.

 He also befriends local newspaperman and aspiring playwright Bert Jefferson but soon learns that Maggie has fallen in love with Bert, and plans to leave her job to marry him.
 Unable to bear the thought of losing his secretary, Whiteside invites his friend, the glamorous and loose-living actress Lorraine Sheldon, to Mesalia to look at Bert's new play, hoping she can break up the marriage plans.
 Dr. Bradley tells Whiteside he was mistaken in his diagnosis, and Whiteside is well enough to leave.
 Whiteside buys the doctor's silence by pretending to want to work on a book with him, and for the rest of the play keeps brushing him off.